Udacity-AWS-ML-Study/boyoon/lesson2.md

 Model Training Algorithm: make small changes to the model to fit your problem

-Model Inference Algorithm: Using a trained model to predict dats
+Model Inference Algorithm: Using a trained model to predict data